 Unit CCR Rule Status Basis for Status Existing Active Landfill (Includes Phase 3, Module 1; Phase 3, Module 2; Phase 4, Module 1) Existing CCR Landfill.
 Currently accepting CCR.
-Overlay from Phase 3, Module 2 is currently occurring on Phase 3, Module 1.
+Filling is occurring in Phase 3, Module 2 and overlay from Phase 3, Module 2 is currently occurring on Phase 3, Module 1.
 Final or interim waste grades have been reached in some areas, and final or intermediate cover is present on portions of the CCR unit.
 Final closure per 257.102 will not be completed until final grades are reached throughout the CCR unit.